-Batman Gift Ideas For Any Fan Of The Dark Knight
+14 Batman Gift Ideas For Fans Of All Ages

 Cast The Signal For Breakfast Time With This Batman Toaster

-One might prefer, even with the popularity of food deliveries these days, to cook breakfast for themselves - especially with the choice to add their own special flair to the recipe.
-For anyone who ever struggled to find a way to “Batman” up their breakfast, we have something for you!
+For anyone who ever struggled to find a way to “Batman” up their breakfast, we have just the thing!
 This fully-functioning, two-slice toaster actually burns the Batman logo into the bread, making French toast sound less interesting all of the sudden.

-Buy it on Walmart.com here.
+Buy Batman Toaster on Walmart.com.

 Start The Morning Right After A Night Out With This Batman Coffee Mug

-Even superheroes, especially ones who spent every night seeking evil to thwart, need the extra pick-me-up of caffeine the next day, too.
+Even superheroes, especially ones who spent every night seeking evil to thwart, need an extra pick-me-up of caffeine the next day, too.
 However, to keep coffee drinking on brand with a Batman obsession, this mug could not be the better choice.
-With a design inspired by Neal Adams’ costume illustration and a removable cape that qualifies as decoration when not in use, this ceramic cup proves the The Dark Knight lives on even beyond sunrise.
+With a design inspired by Neal Adams’ costume illustration and a removable cape that qualifies as decoration when not in use, this ceramic cup proves that The Dark Knight lives on even beyond sunrise.

 Enjoy A Little Knight Cap With This Batman Pint Glass

-Due to his devotion in keeping his mind and body in peak form, Bruce Wayne is not much of a drinker (depending on the interpretation, that is).
-However, that does not mean that the Batfan in your life is not either.
+Devoted to keeping his mind and body in peak form, Bruce Wayne is not usually much of a drinker.
+However, that does not mean that the Batfan in your life won’t indulge in a brew every once in a while.
 With that in mind, they can have the best of both worlds by enjoying a cold one in this pint glass with a black Batman logo embossed on a slightly lighter solid color.

 This Batman Keychain Does More Than Pop Bottles

-Let’s say the cold one your friend chooses to enjoy inside the epic pint glass gave them comes in a non-twist-off bottle.
-Well, it is a good thing you thought to include this Batman logo-shaped keychain with a built-in bottle opener with the gift.
-The handy, blackened metal tool also also includes a flathead screwdriver at the end of one batwing and a Phillips head on the other.
+Let’s say the cold one your friend chooses to enjoy inside the epic pint glass you gave them comes in a non-twist-off bottle.
+Well, it is a good thing you thought to include this Batman logo-shaped keychain with a built-in bottle opener.
+The handy, blackened metal tool also includes a flathead screwdriver at the end of one batwing and a Phillips head on the other.

 Use This Little Batman-Looking Cape To Keep Your Key Ring Organized